Upgrade Training Keeps EDGECAM Users Ahead Of Competitors

 Simon Trennery, production engineer at Sheffield-based X-Cel Superturn Ltd, says the upgrade training showed him how to improve customization: in particular how all areas of Workflow have been enhanced, including the ribbon bars being laid out in a logical process order, and improved machining strategies.

-“What I’ve learned today will make us more organised in how we use the software.
+“What I’ve learned today will make us more organized in how we use the software.
 And as we machine with lathes and mills, I was interested in the new functionality to improve both those aspects.”

 Before attending the course, Claro Precision programmer and production engineer Dominic Watson had not used EDGECAM’s Workflow interface, but says he is definitely switching to it, having seen how the icons and ribbons are fully customisable.
 “It’ll make such a difference for me.
 I can streamline it so I only see what I need to.”